adnammit/notes/sql.md

 ## GOTCHAS AND TIPS
 * using `NOLOCK` for a query seems like a good idea if you don't want to change any data, so why might that be a bad idea?
     - using `NOLOCK` means another query won't block your access to that data, but if you read that data while the query is changing it, you might get a **dirty read** where your data is suddenly no longer current
+* consider `NOLOCK` vs `SET TRANSACTION ISOLATION LEVEL READ UNCOMMITTED`
+    - `NOLOCK` sets just one table to read w/out locking
+    - the latter sets the state of the entire transaction
 * you can view dependencies of views and sprocs by right clicking and selecting "View Dependencies"